A rich potpourri of transformation, restructuring, and philatelic history

 Stories of transformation and growth have always been fascinating, a staple of B-School case studies.
 However, not all businesses are amenable to transformation.
 The syntax and approach of insolvency and restructuring varies in accordance with each situation.

 This site showcases my columns and papers on restructuring, turnaround, and insolvency.
-In addition, you'll find some intriguing restructuring trivia under the 'Restructuring Trivia' tab.
+In addition, you'll find some intriguing 'Restructuring Trivia'.
 These stories, once etched in memory but now fading, exhibit the waves of Schumpeterian creative destruction.

 Some businesses that were successful, or partially successful, in their transformation and restructuring journey include: